JitendraCodeAny/SOLID-DesignPrinciples-Java-UseCases/README.md

 Code does not follow OCP - OCPViolation.java
 Code follows OCP - OCP.java

-3. L-> Liskov Substitution Principle
+3. LSP -> Liskov Substitution Principle

 When subclass objects substitute super class objects and override methods then should not break existing superclass functionality.